 Dr. Bray deployed to Afghanistan in 2009 as a Special Advisor to STRATEGIC EFFECTS for NATO’s International Security Assistance Force and U.S. Forces Afghanistan, with the task of helping to “think differently” on critical military and humanitarian efforts.
 He later chaired initial White House efforts from 2010-2011 focused on improving relations between the information integration, network interoperability, and civil liberties activities of the U.S. government.
 Per audience votes, he jointly received “Best Cyber Presentation” in a 2010 public talk with the DHHS CIO emphasizing the need to advance shared services that protect civil liberties, individual privacy, public safety, and our national security.

-Dr. Bray also served as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, where he led the technology aspects of the bioterrorism program’s response to 9/11, anthrax in 2001, SARS, and other outbreaks.
-He started working for the government in 1993, providing strategy on crisis response, collaboration, cybersecurity, national intelligence, information sharing, and innovation.
-He has worked as a senior developer and project manager for the government and private sector.
+Dr. Bray served as IT Chief for the Bioterrorism Preparedness and Response Program at the U.S. Centers for Disease Control and Prevention, where he led the technology aspects of the bioterrorism program’s response to 9/11, anthrax in 2001, SARS, and other outbreaks.
+He received the CDC Director’s Award for Service to public health in 2004 and later was named as one of 13 individuals across the entire federal workforce to receive the 2012 Arthur S. Flemming Award for Leadership.

-Dr. Bray holds a PhD in information systems, a MSPH in public health informatics, and a BSCI in computer science and biology from Emory University, alongside two post-doctoral associateships with the Massachusetts Institute of Technology’s Center for Collective Intelligence and the Harvard Kennedy School’s Leadership for a Networked World Program.
-He also serves as a Visiting Associate with the National Defense University and on the Board of Directors for the Senior Executive Association.
+He also was one of two career Senior Executives to receive the Roger W. Jones Award for Executive Leadership in 2013.
+He holds a PhD in information systems, a MSPH in public health informatics, and a BSCI in computer science and biology from Emory University, as well as two post-doctoral associateships with MIT’s Center for Collective Intelligence and the Harvard Kennedy School.